Desi Chicken Curry

 Notes

 If you are not a bone-in chicken person, use boneless chicken breast or thighs cut into bite-size cubes.
+Make the curry without adding the chicken until it is almost cooked.
+Now add the boneless chicken pieces and cook for 15 minutes.
 To compensate for the flavor imparted by the bones, add chicken broth in place of water while cooking.

 Add some ghee at the end of cooking for an enhanced and richer taste.